andreabbondanza/vscode-iisee/README.md

 ## Features

--Check if your environment is compatible
+- Check if your environment is compatible
--Set a custom path for iis isntallation
+- Set a custom path for iis isntallation
--Set a custom path for iis execution (you can also set it directly from workspace with right click context button) -Execute server directly in a folder from right button context menu -Reset default settings if you need
+- Set a custom path for iis execution (you can also set it directly from workspace with right click context button)
+- Execute server directly in a folder from right button context menu
+- Reset default settings if you need
--Select wich browser you want open (MSEdge, Opera, Firefox, Chrome) -Set the port
+- Select wich browser you want open (MSEdge, Opera, Firefox, Chrome)
+- Set the port

 ## Requirements

--Windows OSX
+- Windows OSX
--IIS Express
+- IIS Express

 ## Known Issues